“For better or for worse.”

 Sure, we can put the shit about in sickness and in health, for richer or poorer – those are scenarios that are generally outside of our control….

-Unless you’re sick because you’re a heroine addict, and I’m poor because I’ve paid for you to be in rehab 3 times and you keep going AWOL, and you’ve smoked and snorted all of my savings.
+Unless you’re sick because you’re a heroin addict, and I’m poor because I’ve paid for you to be in rehab 3 times and you keep going AWOL, and you’ve smoked and snorted all of my savings.

 Under those circumstances, or circumstances where you morph into a shadow of your former self, I reserve the right to revisit my commitment to you – in all of my relationships.